syncfusion-content/uwp-docs/uwp/Smith-Chart/Rendering-Type.md

 # Rendering Type in UWP Smith Chart (SfSmithChart)

-SfSmithChart  plots the transmission line in two different ways by using `RenderingType` property.
+SfSmithChart plots the transmission line in two different ways by using the `RenderingType` property.
 The two ways are given below.

 ## Impedance

-In impedance smith chart, normalized resistance circles and normalized reactance curves are drawn from right to left.
-Axis label ranges are start from left to right.
+In the impedance Smith chart, normalized resistance circles and normalized reactance curves are drawn from right to left.
+Axis label ranges start from left to right.

 Impedance is the default rendering type of SmithChart.